Softcatala/julibert/README.md

 * Single language models for English and Chineses
 * [Multilingual models](https://github.com/google-research/bert/blob/master/multilingual.md) where a single model covers 104 languages

 It has been prove the multilingual models perform poorly comparared to single language models.
-Serveral linguistics communities like French, Finish or Spainish have been working on creating the language specific models that outperform Google multilingual models.
+Serveral linguistics communities like [French](https://camembert-model.fr/), [Finish](https://arxiv.org/abs/1912.07076) or [Spanish](https://skimai.com/roberta-language-model-for-spanish/) have been working on creating the language specific models that outperform Google multilingual models.

 # Challenges for minority languages